About Beginner Areas in Verbier

 Les Esserts is the largest of the beginner ski areas in Verbier (with 1 drag lift & 2 magic carpets at your disposal).
 With its short, gentle slopes conveniently situated right next to the Hameau bus stop and a restaurant terrace, Les Esserts is without a doubt the most popular spot for beginner skiers and families alike.
 It is also home to the longest magic carpet in Switzerland, which costs only 5CHF for foot passengers who would like to accompany their children while they are learning.

-Le Rouge nursery ski area is service by 1 drag lift and has two slopes which run from the top of the village at Carrefour down to the centrally situated Brunet bus stop.
+Le Rouge nursery ski area is served by 1 drag lift and has two slopes which run from the top of the village at Carrefour down to the centrally situated Brunet bus stop.
 The variable speed drag lift here gives beginner skiers and snowboarders access to a slightly more inclined slope; the perfect place to progress to after having spent time on Les Esserts.

 Les Moulins has 1 short drag lift and is the smallest of the nursery ski areas in Verbier, with a slope of just 318 metres in length.
 It's situated right in the heart of Verbier and the École Suisse de Ski use it exclusively for their Kids' Club programme.